ashutoshmjain/gita/src/mathuraChap01.md

 ## 1.1
 ---

-If we think of  modern civilization a premium car, then what `Vaśiṣṭha` had set up [^whoIsVas] were ‘literally’ the wheels - collection of (hard to get) rudimentary knowledge of "Neolithic era"  — agriculture, mining, metallurgy, transport, to name a few — down to the very meaning of the five elements.
+If we think of  modern civilization a premium car, then what `Vaśiṣṭha` had set up [^whoIsVas] were ‘literally’ the wheels - hard to coalesce and even harder to *decrypt* Neolithic knowledge — agriculture, mining, metallurgy, transport, to name a few — down to the very meaning of the five elements.
 Pieces of entire wisdom were sharded in the collective memory of the congregation as "methods" to accomplish complex tasks.
 Particularly one hundred  skills that were deemed magical.
 For example it was hard for a forest dweller to believe, a metal as strong as iron, could be extracted by burning a special type of mud.
 Those who didn't believe in such a miracle could visit the congregation to see the proof first hand.
 In essence these 100 skills were first "qualified" truths - as much as the Sun shows up everyday, and the moon grows to get full for fifteen nights.
+One of the reason people said "hundred sons were taken" that fateful morning was probably each had honed one skill.

 > The numeral 100 (One hundred)  is spoken as `śat` (`shut` - where "sh" is pronounced as in "shine" , u" as in "but" and "t" with tongue touching upper teeth) in `Sanskrit`.
 In this context, it was the 100 magical skills carefully identified by `Vaśiṣṭha`.
 >